go-vela/homebrew-vela/.github/CONTRIBUTING.md

 # Contributing

+## Getting Started

 We'd love to accept your contributions to this project!
-There are just a few guidelines you need to follow.

-## Bugs

-Bug reports should be opened up as [issues](https://help.github.com/en/github/managing-your-work-on-github/about-issues) on the [go-vela/community](https://github.com/go-vela/community) repository!

-## Feature Requests

-Feature Requests should be opened up as [issues](https://help.github.com/en/github/managing-your-work-on-github/about-issues) on the [go-vela/community](https://github.com/go-vela/community) repository!

-## Pull Requests

-**NOTE: We recommend you start by opening a new issue describing the bug or feature you're intending to fix.
-Even if you think it's relatively minor, it's helpful to know what people are working on.**

-We are always open to new PRs!
-You can follow the below guide for learning how you can contribute to the project!

-## Getting Started
+If you are a first time contributor, please review our [Contributing Guidelines](https://go-vela.github.io/docs/community/contributing_guidelines/) before proceeding.

 ### Prerequisites